cyber-dojo/runner/docs/README.md

 # POST run_cyber_dojo_sh
-Creates a container from image_name, saves the files into it, and runs cyber-dojo.sh for at most max_seconds.
+Creates a container from image_name, saves files into /sandbox inside it, runs /sandbox/cyber-dojo.sh for at most max_seconds.
 - parameters, eg
 ```